butyi/sci2can/README.md

 (RS232 UART without MAX232 line driver) and forward data to CAN to be available on CAN based tool-chain for analysis purpose.

-SCI data already contain information about ID of CAN message to be sent.
-SCI uses fast baud rate.
-This is why GZ family is not appropriate what I know well.
-Therefore  uC was needed to get use.

 I decided, this is the perfect moment to get use S08D family, because this supports faster SCI baud rates than GZ family what I know well.
 Therefore I searched my dusty DEMO9S08DZ60 demo board in the cupboard.